 According to a 2022 study, LIHTC projects in the United States increase land value in surrounding neighborhoods.

-In 2022, research indicated that approximately half of renters in the United States were paying less than 30% of their monthly income on rent and utilities, while about a quarter paid between 30% and 50%, and another quarter paid more than 50%.
+In 2022, researchers determined that about half of renters in the United States paid less than 30% of their monthly income on rent and utilities, about a quarter paid between 30% and 50%, and another quarter paid more than 50%.

-In 2022, the OECD Affordable Housing Database estimated housing-related expenses, including rent, imputed rent, energy, water, and maintenance costs, as a percentage of household final consumption expenditure by country.
+In 2022, the OECD Affordable Housing Database estimated the percentage of housing related expenses including rent, imputed rent, energy, water and maintenance costs as a percentage of household final consumption expenditure by country.

 According to 2023 estimates, 90 percent of U.S. real estate growth by 2033 will entail the adaptive reuse of existing buildings rather than new construction.